-SPRAVATO was evaluated in two identical Phase 3 short-term (4-week) randomized, double-blind, multicenter, placebo-controlled studies, Study 4 (NCT03039192) and Study 5 (NCT03097133), in adults with moderate-to-severe MDD (MADRS total score >28) who had active suicidal ideation and intent.
-In these studies, patients received treatment with SPRAVATO 84 mg or placebo nasal spray twice-weekly for 4 weeks.
+SPRAVATO was evaluated in two identical Phase 3 short-term (4-week) randomized, double-blind, multicenter, placebo-controlled studies, Study 3 (NCT03039192) and Study 4 (NCT03097133), in adults with moderate-to-severe MDD (MADRS total score >28) who had active suicidal ideation and intent.
+In these studies, patients received treatment with SPRAVATO 84 mg or placebo nasal spray twiceweekly for 4 weeks.
 After the first dose, a one-time dose reduction to SPRAVATO 56 mg was allowed for patients unable to tolerate the 84 mg dose.
 All patients received comprehensive standard of care treatment, including an initial inpatient psychiatric hospitalization and a newly initiated or optimized oral antidepressant (AD) (AD monotherapy or AD plus augmentation therapy) as determined by the investigator.
-After completion of the 4-week treatment period with SPRAVATO/placebo, study follow-up continued through Day 90.
+After completion of the 4-week treatment period with SPRAVATO/ placebo, study follow-up continued through Day 90.

-The baseline demographic and disease characteristics of patients in Study 4 and Study 5 were similar between the SPRAVATO plus standard of care or placebo nasal spray plus standard of care treatment groups.
+The baseline demographic and disease characteristics of patients in Study 3 and Study 4 were similar between the SPRAVATO plus standard of care or placebo nasal spray plus standard of care treatment groups.
 The median patient age was 40 years (range 18 to 64 years), 61% were female; 73% Caucasian and 6% Black; and 63% of patients had at least one prior suicide attempt.
 Prior to entering the study, 92% of the patients were receiving antidepressant therapy.
-During the study, as part of standard of care treatment, 40% of patients received AD monotherapy, 54% of patients received AD plus augmentation therapy, and 6% received both AD monotherapy/AD plus augmentation therapy.
+During the study, as part of standard of care treatment, 40% of patients received AD monotherapy, 54% of patients received AD plus augmentation therapy.

 The primary efficacy measure was the change from baseline in the MADRS total score at 24 hours after first dose (Day 2).
-In Study 4 and Study 5, SPRAVATO plus standard of care demonstrated statistical superiority on the primary efficacy measure compared to placebo nasal spray plus standard of care (see Table 12).
+In Study 3 and Study 4, SPRAVATO plus standard of care demonstrated statistical superiority on the primary efficacy measure compared to placebo nasal spray plus standard of care (see Table 10).

-Table 12: Primary Efficacy Results for Change from Baseline in MADRS Total Score at 24 Hours After First Dose (Studies 4 and 5)
+Table 10: Primary Efficacy Results for Change from Baseline in MADRS Total Score at 24 Hours After First Dose (Studies 3 and 4)

-Study No. Treatment Group [§] Number of Patients Mean Baseline Score (SD) LS Mean Change from Baseline to 24 hr Post First Dose (SE) LS Mean Difference (95% CI)† Study 4 SPRAVATO 84 mg + SOC [‡] 111 41.3 (5.87) -15.9 (1.04) -3.8 (-6.56; -1.09) Placebo nasal spray + SOC 112 41.0 (6.29) -12.0 (1.02) - Study 5 SPRAVATO 84 mg + SOC [‡] 113 39.4 (5.21) -16.0 (1.02) -3.9 (-6.60; -1.11) Placebo nasal spray + SOC 113 39.9 (5.76) -12.2 (1.05) -
+Study No. Treatment Group Number of Patients Mean Baseline Score (SD) LS Mean Change from Baseline to 24 hr Post First Dose (SE) LS Mean Difference (95% CI) Study 2 SPRAVATO 84 mg + SOC 111 41.3 (5.87) -15.9 (1.04) -3.8 (-6.56; -1.09) Study 3 Placebo nasal spray + SOC 112 41.0 (6.29) -12.0 (1.02) - SPRAVATO 84 mg + SOC 113 39.4 (5.21) -16.0 (1.02) -3.9 (-6.60; -1.11) Placebo nasal spray + SOC 113 39.9 (5.76) -12.2 (1.05) -

-SD=standard deviation; SE=standard error; LS Mean=least-squares mean; Cl=confidence interval; SOC=standard of care.
+SD=standard deviation; SE=standard error; LS Mean=least-squares mean; CI=confidence interval; SOC=standard of care.